 We underestimate the human body!
 It's an amazing thing, and we hardly ever give it the credit it deserves.
 The human body has the ability to adapt to the surface the foot is about to strike via visual and proprioceptive (sensory) feedback.
 The body adapts to both shoe and ground surface hardness / stiffness and thus varying impact forces via adjusting peak loading via three mechanisms - adjusting joint stiffness, the way the foot strikes and a concept called muscle tuning.
 Surface hardness and impact forces are a signal or a source of feedback.
 When running, the body takes in all the sensory info, plus prior experiences and make the appropriate adjustments to protect itself and land optimally.
 The body then uses this information and adjusts accordingly to minimize soft tissue vibration and / or bone vibration.
 However, when we wear a bulky shoe (with thick midsole), proprioception (sensory feedback) is diminished thus the body's ability to make the appropriate adjustments is also diminished.
 Hence, surface hardness and impact forces is not the real problem; it is the diminished / altered signal via poor proprioception which then alters the neurophysical control of joint and muscle stiffness thus affecting our preparation for impact.
 This subsequently subjects our lower limb to adverse torsional (twisting) and loading forces (i.e. eccentric loading forces)... which can potentially lead to soft tissue (i.e. muscle or tendon) or bone (i.e. stress fracture) type injuries.
 Thus the ideal objective behind running shoes is to allow the foot to function naturally as it was designed to do and not adversely inhibit the protective proprioceptive feedback gained from its environment.

 Appropriate footwear will vary from individual to individual.
-The most obvious factors are based on sex, foot shape and the activity type the shoes are intended for (i.e. work or casual).
-In regard to sport, footwear is even more activity specific based on the surface and the level / quantity the footwear is used for (i.e. Track and Field, Cross Country or Road Running).
-Other important factors also involve what type of foot / lower limb function you have... however, this is potentially far more complicated to describe via this format in a general sense, thus a visual assessment is beneficial.
+The most obvious factors are based on sex, foot shape, biomechanics and the activity type the shoes are intended for (i.e. work, casual or sport).
+In regard to sport, footwear is even more activity specific based on the surface and the level / quantity the footwear is used for (i.e. Track and Field, Cross Country or Road Running / high mileage).
+Other important factors also involve what type of foot / lower limb function you have... i.e. the biomechanics of the individual - the nature of the joints (structural congruity) and subsequent forces that are invoked (i.e. torsional, eccentric loading forces e.g. associated with an individual's supination resistance forces).
 However, due to what has been discussed as far as proprioceptive feedback etc...
 I feel footwear should not be as diverse in structure and cushioning (i.e. in bulk and midsole thickness) as is currently the case, due to the need to allow the foot to function as natural as possible with appropriate proprioceptive feedback.
 For more information regarding this topic, see the Barefoot Running section on this site.

 ♦ Footwear & Running Efficiency (economy):